Redis is an open source, in-memory data structure store, used as a

 localhost, although you can edit this

-value (or add more services) and Librato will automatically append the
+value (or add more services) and Librato will automatically add a data stream

 Visit your preconfigured Space to observe your new metrics as they stream in.
-You can use our dynamic source field at the top to filter your view to a subset of metric sources.
-For example, you may want to isolate the view to a specific tier of web servers or even to an individual machine that is behaving badly.
+You can use our dynamic tags field at the top to filter your view to a subset of metrics.